-What may still provoke some misunderstanding here is that the powers assumed by more comprehensive levels of government - more general in their range, more restricted in their functional scope - are seen by Proudhon as being delegated upwards by the constituent units, and on terms which he says are freely revocable and amendable.
-In this respect we may be tempted to see these units as member-states of a confederal association.
-But quite apart from the fact that Proudhon, as we have seen, is far from definite on this point - the Swiss example, in particular, muddying the waters terribly - another consideration tells against this reading.
+Proudhon, as we have seen, is far from definite on this point - the Swiss example, in particular, muddying the waters terribly - another consideration tells against this reading.
 To the extent that Proudhon does believe in the revocability of delegated powers, he effectively applies the same argument to local units within the constituent units of federation themselves.
 The contractual principle is not confined to relations between province and centre, in Wheare's terms, or between states and federation, as Proudhon sometimes puts it; it is present no less forcibly and significantly in the relations between all levels of association.
-Above the autonomous enterprises and towns, as Voyenne himself says, there is a 'pyramid of free associations' culminating in the fedthen say that he is the absolute ruler of himself, the polar opposite of monarchical absolutism.
+Above the autonomous enterprises and towns, as Voyenne himself says, there is a 'pyramid of free associations' culminating in the federal authority;28 and if any meaning can be given to the term free associations, it is that states thus composed are no more 'sovereign' over their own members than the federation is over the states themselves.